pgxn/docker-pgxn-tools/README.md

 ### Unprivileged User Workflow

 GitHub workflows [require the root user] to work with the workspace.
-To perform tasks as an unprivileged user, first set things up as the root user, then use [gosu] to execute a command as the `postgres` (can still run `sudo`) or `nobody` (no privileges at all) user.
+To perform tasks as an unprivileged user, first set things up as the root user, then use [gosu] to execute a command as the `postgres` (can run `sudo`) or `nobody` (no privileges at all) user.
 For example:

 ``` yaml
     container: pgxn/pgxn-tools